-Grossman passed for 56 touchdowns while giving up 60 picks.
-His touchdown rate when attempting a pass was 3.6% and his interception percentage was 3.8%.
-He lost a combined 552 yards while being the victim of a QB sack 92 times.
-He totaled 189.5 yds per game through the air.
-During the 54 contests in his career, Grossman was successful on 863 of 1,562 tries for 10,232 yds.
+Grossman passed for 56 TD’s compared to 60 interceptions.
+His TD percentage on pass attempts was 3.6% and his interception percentage was 3.8%.
+He lost a combined 552 yards while being the victim of a QB sack 92 different times.
+He accumulated 189.5 yards per game through the air.
+In 54 contests in his career, Grossman completed 863 of 1,562 attempts for a total of 10,232 yards.

 Rex Grossman’s journey in the NFL is nothing short of remarkable.
 Grossman started his career with the Houston Texans in 2002 after being drafted in the first round.
 He spent three seasons with Houston, where he completed 365 of 631 passes for 4,030 yards and 23 touchdowns.
 Despite his impressive stats, he was traded to the Chicago Bears in 2004, where he found himself playing second fiddle to journeyman quarterback Jonathan Quinn.